PlanQK/planqk-platform-docs/src/docs/marketplace.md

 ## Use Cases

-As the name suggestes, this category includes an in-depth insight into industrial use cases and how they can harness the power of quantum algorithms.
+As the name suggests, this category includes an in-depth insight into industrial use cases and how they can harness the power of quantum algorithms.
 Besides a general description you should also find a list of algorithms related to the approach used in the use case, as well as possible industries where it (or something similar to it) could be applied.